billp/VPCCMCrypt/README.md

 ==========

-AES/CCM Implementation in Objective-C with Streaming Support
+AES/CCM Implementation in Objective-C for iOS with Streaming Support

 #Features